10 Things A Travel Nurse Must Always Pack

 Your agency will reimburse you for travel expenses, but be sure to ask what that includes since allowances vary.

-Once you figure out what items you can leave off of your list, here are some of things you will need:
+Once you figure out which items you can leave off of your list, here are some of the most common things you will need to pack:

-Remember, you only need enough to get through a few weeks, so you don’t necessarily have to take your entire wardrobe, or seasonal items.
+Remember, you only need enough to get through a few weeks, so you don’t necessarily have to take your entire wardrobe or special seasonal items.

 Stick with a few casual outfits (tops and bottoms that you can mix and match), a couple of sweaters/sweatshirts, work clothes/uniforms, gym/lounge clothes, nice shoes, sneakers, slippers, pajamas, and intimates.
-Items to consider depending on where and when you’re traveling: outwear, a swimsuit, rain gear.
+Items to consider depend on where and when you’re traveling: outerwear, a swimsuit, rain gear, sun hat…the list goes on.

 2. Personal care items

-You will likely want to take your hair dryer, electric toothbrush, etc., but don’t go too crazy packing up toiletries that you can buy once you’re there.
-Bring a few days supply so you have them on hand, and then stock up once you arrive.
+You will likely want to take your skincare toiletries, makeup, and electric toothbrush.
+But don’t go too crazy packing up toiletries that you can buy once you’re there.
+Plus, furnished housing may have items like a hair dryer and shampoo/conditioner.
+Bring a few days’ supply of the essentials just so you have them on hand, and then stock up once you arrive.

 4. Paperwork and financial stuff

-When you’re traveling for a long period of time, you should always take along copies of important documents that you’ll need for work, and in case of an emergency.
+When you’re traveling for an extended period of time, you should always take along copies of important documents that you’ll need for work, and in case of an emergency.
 This includes:

 If you take prescription medication, bring a full supply and prescriptions for refills.
 You can also take along a small first aid kit, vitamins, and a couple days supply of other over-the-counter medicines you use.
-Other items can be purchased when you arrive.
+Other items can be purchased when you arrive, or you can use a local post office to pick up packages when you travel.

 6. Cooking and kitchen appliances

-If not supplied, pick up any of the following that you use: a coffee maker, tea kettle, toaster, microwave, slow cooker, and pots and pans.
+If not supplied, pack up any of the following that you use: a coffee maker, tea kettle, toaster, microwave, slow cooker, and pots and pans.
+However, most furnished housing should have these items.
+Check with the landlord or company you’re renting from.

 You can also buy utensils, a can opener, dishes and glassware (a service for 2 or 4 should suffice), etc. Unless you like to bake or live on smoothies, you can probably live without a hand mixer or blender.